 It’s also critical to go to the hospital and get treated.
 You should report any pain you’re feeling to your doctor and get X-rays taken just in case.
 Obey the doctor’s orders.
 You need to do everything in your power to feel better and heal from your accident.
 This is most important for your health, but your commitment to treating any injuries also helps your claim.

 Next, hire a personal injury lawyer to handle the case for you.
 They will reach out to the defendant and start settlement negotiations.

-Just remember that in Florida, the statute of limitations to file a product defect lawsuit is four years from the discovery of the injury.
+Just remember that in Florida, the statute of limitations to file a product defect lawsuit is two years from the discovery of the injury.
 However, it’s best to file your lawsuit immediately so that you remember the details of what happened and the defendant doesn’t try to blame you for your injuries.